-(A) The Building Official, ~~City Planner, City Engineer~~, City Administrator, or other administrative official of the city shall ~~be designated Administrator by the City Council to~~ administer the provisions of this chapter.
+(A) The Building Official, City Planner, City Engineer, City Administrator, or other administrative official of the city shall be designated Administrator by the City Council to administer the provisions of this chapter.

-(B) If the Administrator shall find, or ~~if any person files with him or her receives~~ a complaint in writing alleging that any of the provisions of this chapter are being violated, he or she shall immediately investigate and when necessary give written notice to the person responsible to cease those violations forthwith.
-[The Administrator is responsible for ensuring the violations are remedied.](#)
+(B) If the Administrator shall find, or if any person files with him or her a complaint in writing alleging that any of the provisions of this chapter are being violated, he or she shall immediately investigate and when necessary give written notice to the person responsible to cease those violations forthwith.

--(C) Notice may be delivered in person, by mail, or by certified mail to a violator or to any occupant of property where a violation is occurring.
+(C) Notice may be delivered in person, by mail, or by certified mail to a violator or to any occupant of property where a violation is occurring.